Midscale Commercial Solar Market

+Midscale Commercial Solar Market

-NREL offers no-cost technical assistance to universities seeking to implement solar projects.
-Supporting the U.S. Department of Energy's SunShot initiative, the program is designed to increase PV systems at universities, engage stakeholders to develop deployment solutions, and empower decision makers.
+NREL offers a collection of resources for universities seeking to implement solar projects.
+Supporting the U.S. Department of Energy's SunShot Initiative, these resources are designed to increase PV system deployment at universities, engage stakeholders to develop deployment solutions, and empower decision makers.